 77) Coordinate Weddings: If you enjoy planning and organizing, you can help friends, family members, and even strangers plan the wedding of their dreams by serving as a wedding coordinator.

 78) Refurbish or Make Furniture: Do you enjoy working with your hands?
-You can find old and cheap furniture, give it a facelift, and sell the items after.
+You can find old and cheap furniture, give it a facelift, and sell the items after with this side hustle idea.
 Work hard enough and this can grow from a weekend side hustle into a micro-business!

-79) Design Websites: If you have created a website before, you can do the same for clients — and earn a profit.
+79) Design Websites: If you have created a website before, you can do the same for clients with this side hustle idea — and earn a profit.
 Or, you can help companies revamp their existing online presence.
 Get started by sending a well-crafted proposal to companies that could benefit from your services.

 80) Open a Produce Stand: Do you have a passion for gardening?
 You can sell the fruit and vegetables that you grow either at a local farmers market or by creating your own produce stand.